stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**06.2.23 - change on the blogroll**

+Originally conceived to help with development of PRODUCER, the weekly blogposts have been somewhat pointless since release.

+People enjoyed the posts.
+They asked for more and so I kept going, evem though I had nothing concrete to write about.
+Lacking a specific project to iterate on, the blog quickly turned into a lesser version of my personal diary.

+The tango I danced with an argentinian stomach bug is important to me, but, frankly, nobody else gives a shit.

+Last friday I just straight up didn't feel like writing something about my week and just skipped it, completely free from shame or guilt.

+Today, I'm changing the purpose of the blogroll.

+Instead of weekly updates on my life, I'll post infrequent but interesting reflections on games and their development.

+These thoughts are raw, specific and weird.
+They never survive the doubts thrown up by rigorous research.
+And so, instead of dying as half-finished articles or videos, they'll live on the blogroll from now on.

+Hope you enjoy.

+Cheers,
+josh

 **27.1.23 - the week of unmentionable liquids**

 Going on a workation is pretty nice.
 Especially if you don't actually work.
 Especially if you eat a lot of food and drink a lot of drinks that you're not used to.
 Oh oh.
 What's this?